 Client-server is just one approach to managing network applications The primary alternative, peer-to-peer networking, models all devices as having equivalent capability rather than specialized client or server roles.
 Compared to client-server, peer to peer networks offer some advantages such as more flexibility in growing the system to handle large number of clients.
 Client-server networks generally offer advantages in keeping data secure.

 A Web server is a program that, using the client/server model and the World Wide Web's HTTP, serves the files that form Web pages to Web users.
 Leading Web servers are Apache , the most widely-installed Web server, and Microsoft's Internet Information Server.
 Other Web servers include Novell's Web Server for users of its NetWare operating system and IBM's family of Lotus Domino servers, primarily for IBM's OS/390 and AS/400 customers.
 Web servers often come as part of a larger package of Internet- and intranet-related programs for serving e-mail, downloading requests for FTP files, and building and publishing Web pages.
-Considerations in choosing a Web server include how well it works with the operating system and other servers, its ability to handle server-side programming, security characteristics, and publishing, search engine, and site building tools that may come with it.[2]
+Considerations in choosing a Web server include how well it works with the operating system and other servers, its ability to handle server-side programming, security characteristics, and publishing, search engine, and site building tools that may come with it.[2].
+Here are some examples:

 Apache